Smoked Tri Tip Recipe (Step-By-Step Recipe)

 What Is A Tri Tip?

-It is a popular cut in California.
-Tri-tip is also known as Santa Maria, Calfornia Cut or the triangle steak.
+Tri-tip is a popular cut in California and is also known as Santa Maria, California Cut, or the triangle steak.

 I have even heard it be called the poor man’s brisket and it is a good substitute if you can’t afford or find brisket.

-If it’s untrimmed, the tri tip will have a large fat cap and as well as a layer of silver skin and can weigh nearly 5 pounds.
+If it’s untrimmed, the tri-tip will have a large fat cap as well as a layer of silver skin and can weigh nearly 5 pounds.

 Should You Marinate Your Tri Tip?